How Clusters Work

 Example: A Multi-Row Cluster (3x2 Configuration)

 Clusters are not limited to horizontal layouts.
-In this example:
+In this example:- Three horizontal Viewers in two stacked rows.

 - Rows can be configured differently (e.g., Viewer 2 can be positioned below Viewer 1).